 An episode of 600 words would take 6 tokens to unlock the episode.
 A 5,000 word episode would take 50 tokens to unlock the episode.

 6. How often will serials be updated on Vella?
 Every author will design their own schedule for this.
-For me, I’ll be updating Upstart Gods twice a week, every Monday and Thursday.
+For me, I’ll be updating Upstart Gods every Thursday.
+I’ll go back to twice a week once the platform gains some tracktion.

 7. How do you crown (i.e., “fav” or “favorite”) a story, and what is that?
 You can declare a story as your favorite once a week.
 That earns the author a little visual flash that tells other readers that someone is liking the story.
 Unfortunately, you cannot crown / favorite a story UNTIL you purchase tokens.

 I’ve heard it recommend that people purchase the $1.99 / 200 token pack to start, along with the 200 free tokens.
 That should give you some idea if this reading format / some of the individual stories on there are for you.